Meet the practitioners working out of Toorak Village Medical Centre:

 Dr Richard Baker (Consultant Psychiatrist & Physician)

 Dr Baker is a dual medical specialist, working as Consultant Psychiatrist and Internist, dealing with complex medical diagnostic puzzles and psychiatric care.
 He offers psychotherapies, including dynamic therapies and Cognitive-Behaviour Therapy, and has a special interest in caring for patients with multiple medical as well as psychiatric illnesses.
-He has admission rights to several hospitals & is Adjunct Senior Lecturer at Monash University.
+He has admission rights to several hospitals & is a former Adjunct Senior Lecturer at Monash University.
 A referral by a General Practitioner is needed prior to making an appointment.

 Dr Stephen Campbell (Geriatrician)